m-mwangi/Classification_Intro_to_ML/README.md

 ### **Optimized Neural Network Models**
 To enhance the vanilla model’s performance, various optimization techniques were applied.
 I used the three optimizers: Adam, SGD, and RMSProp.
 I also used L2 regularization, Early Stopping, Learning Rate, and Patience Value.
 These played a vital role in improving my model's performance.

-Below are the findings for using each optimizer and hyperparameter tuning, fit for the optimizer:
+Below are the findings for using each optimizer:

 #### a) Implementing Adam Optimizer
 Model Performance: